thirtythreeforty/bullycpp/README.md

 ![BullyCPP screenshot](https://github.com/thirtythreeforty/bullycpp/raw/master/screenshot.png)

+Casual users will probably be interested in Windows binaries, which can be found on the [GitHub Releases](https://github.com/thirtythreeforty/bullycpp/releases) page.

 Building
 --------
 BullyCPP depends on Qt 5.2 or later.
 Qt is cross-platform, so BullyCPP should work on any platform with Qt support and a C++11 compiler.

-If you have Qt Creator installed, you can simply import the project and click Build.
+If you have Qt Creator installed, you can simply import the QMake project and click Build.
 This is the recommended way to build on Windows.
 (Note that you will have to compile and use a static version of Qt if you wish to redistribute the executable to users who do not have Qt installed.)